Nash Flows over Time with Spillback and Kinematic Waves: Computation of Nash Flows Over Time with Spillback

 and the cumulative flow functions~$F_e^+$ and $F_e^-$ are extended accordingly.
-Note that $\l'_u = 0$ implies that the interval~$[\l_u(\phi), \l_u(\phi + \ext))$ is empty, and therefore $f_e^+$ is not changed in this case.
+Note that $\l'_u = 0$ implies that the interval~$[\l_u(\phi), \l_u(\phi + \ext))$ is empty, and therefore, $f_e^+$ is not changed in this case.
 The same is true for $f_e^-$ if $\l_v'=0$.
 We call the family of extended flow functions $(f_e^+, f_e^-)_{e \in E}$ an \emph{$\ext$-extension}.

 \paragraph{Extension step size.} In the following we present some necessary boundaries on $\ext$, which we later show to be sufficient for the $\ext$-extension to form a restricted Nash flow over time on~$[0, \phi + \ext)$.

-First, the waiting times cannot become negative or, in other words, flow cannot traverse an arc faster than $\tau_e$ and, second, non active arcs can get active, and therefore open alternative routes for particles.
-These two properties are captured by the following two conditions on $\ext$:
+Firstly, queues can only deplete until they are empty and, secondly, non active arcs can get active and open alternative routes.
+Thus, we get the following two conditions on $\ext$ for all $e = uv$: